mongodb/docs/source/reference/glossary.rst

       profiler is most often used to diagnose slow queries.

    shard key
-      In a sharded collection, a shard key is the field whose value is used to distribute documents among members of the :term:`shard cluster`.
+      In a sharded collection, a shard key is the field that MongoDB uses to  distribute documents among members of the :term:`shard cluster`.

    query
       A read request.
-MongoDB queries use a :term:`JSON`-like query language that includes a variety of :term:`database operators` whose names begin with a ``$`` character.
-In the :program:`mongo` shell, you can issue queries using the :func:`db.collection.find()` and :func:`db.collection.findOne()` methods.
+MongoDB queries use a :term:`JSON`-like query language that includes a variety of :term:`query operators <operator>` with names that begin with a ``$`` character.
+In the :program:`mongo` shell, you can issue queries using the :func:`db.collection.find() <find>` and
+      :func:`db.collection.findOne() <findOne>` methods.

    projection
-      A document given to a :term:`query` that specifies which fields from the documents in the result set should be returned.
+      A document given to a :term:`query` that specifies which fields MongoDB will return from the documents in the result set.

    pre-splitting
       When deploying a :term:`shard cluster`, it is sometimes